mailtonfcarvalho/db-02/README.md

 ### Project Specification

-This project is the specification of the Concurrency Control Techniques of DBMSs.
-Here is used a control techniques that are used to ensure the noninterference or isolation property of concurrently executing transactions.
+This project is the specification of the Concurrency Control Technique of DBMS.
+Here is used a control technique that are used to ensure the noninterference or isolation property of concurrently executing transactions.

 The technique used is shared/exclusive locking scheme.
 When we use the the system must enforce the following rules:

 1. A transaction T must issue the operation read_lock(X) or write_lock(X) before any read_item(X) operation is performed in T.
 2. A transaction T must issue the operation write_lock(X) before any write_item(X) operation is performed in T.